-I’m going to give it to you straight: the only reason I care about the big game is because it means food.
+I’m going to give it to you straight: the only reason I care about the big game is that it means food.
 Baseball is my favorite sport, followed very closely by soccer.
-Football is a sport I don’t think I’ll ever understand, nor do I care to.
+Football is a sport I don’t think I’ll ever understand, nor do I ever care to.
 Food, though?
-Food is something I care a great deal about, so, if it involves eating, I’m there.
-Buffalo wings are classic football food.
-Why?
-I have no idea.
-It’s not like you can eat wings and play football.
-I guess the caveman-like way in which they’re consumed makes them a “manly” kind of food.
-Whatever the history behind why buffalo wings and football are thing, I want to share my version of the gameday classic.
-My buffalo sauce is a bit unorthodox in that it has a sweet-garlicky flavor.
+Food is something I care a great deal about, so if it involves eating, I’m there.
+This Buffalo Wing Platter is a game day staple.
+But I have no idea why.
+Seriously, it’s not like you can eat wings while playing football.
+I guess the caveman-like way they’re consumed makes them a “manly” kind of food.
+Whatever the history behind why buffalo wings and football are a thing, I want to share my version of the game day classic.

-The chicken wing is very much like our human arm.
-The hand is attached to the forearm by the wrist, and the forearm is attached to the upper arm by the elbow.
-If you grab the tip of the wing (the hand/wrist), you’ll see the crook of the joint that you need to cut through to separate it.
+Remember how I said that the chicken wing is very much like our arm?
+Well, grab the tip of the wing- which would be the “wrist.”
+See the crook of the joint?
+That’s what you need to cut through to separate it from the flat (or the forearm).
 Do that, then discard the tip.
-There’s no meat on it, so it’s a waste of energy and product to do anything with it.
+There’s no meat on it, so it’s a waste of energy to bother with it.

-Move up the wing to the “elbow” joint and cut through it to separate the flapper from the drumette.
+Move up the wing to “V”- or the “elbow” joint- and cut through it to separate the flapper from the drumette.

-Done.
-Now you tell me: was that hard?
-Was it “two-dollars-a-pound-more” hard?
+Now you tell me: was that “two-dollars-a-pound-more” hard?
 I didn’t think so.
 I hope from here on out, you’ll buy your wings whole and save the dough.